 1 kg/2.2 lb finely chopped fresh skinned tomatoes

-In a deep pot bring to a boil the lamb trotters, salt and sugar.
-Cover the pot, lower the heat and allow to cook for 10 hours or until cooked.
+In a deep pot, bring to a boil the lamb trotters, salt, and sugar.
+Cover the pot, lower the heat, and allow it to cook for 10 hours, or until cooked through.

-In another large pot heat the oil and add to it the ginger, garlic, cumin, red chillie powder, turmeric, dhana jeera powder, green chillies the corriander.
+In another large pot, heat the oil and add to it the ginger, garlic, cumin, red chilli powder, turmeric, dhana jeera powder, green chillies, and coriander.
 Give it a good stir and add the flour.
-Allow to cook for 2 minutes and add the tomatoes.
-And finally the fried onions.
+Allow it to cook for 2 minutes and add the tomatoes.
+And finally, the fried onions.
 Let it cook on a low fire until you can see little beads of oil all around the sides of the pan. (ghee~tayl per avay)

-From the liquid of the trotters slowly add cup by cup stirring and blending it all in.
-Then add the trotters and bring to a boil.
+From the liquid of the trotters, slowly add it cup by cup, stirring and blending it all in.
+Then add the tomatoes and bring it to a boil.
 Keep boiling it until the right consistency is achieved.
-It should be a heavy gravy.
-If there is less liquid keep the flame low and keep simmering it covered for 30 minutes.
+It should be heavy gravy.
+If there is less liquid, keep the flame low and keep simmering it covered for 30 minutes.

 The trotters and spices must be cooked together for at least 30 minutes for the flavours to come through.

 In the spices, add 1/2 tsp of dhana jeeru powder, which is a dark brown blend of spices also used in most lentils.

 1 cup of black eyed peas, that have been boiled and cooked before adding them to the spices while you cook it.
 Since beans are also thickening agents, you may omit the flour.

 Best served with warm hard crusty bread and finely sliced onions mixed in a tamarind and jaggery mixture ~ gor amli ni kuchumbar and fresh lemon.